 $ pvr claim -c merely-regular-gorilla https://api.pantahub.com:443/devices/5f1b9c44e193a5000afa9901

-d) Log into Pantacor Hub and check whether the newly claimed device appears in the dashboard.
+Log into Pantacor Hub and check for the newly claimed device in the dashboard.

 Step 6: Clone the device to your computer using the Clone URL of your device